msprev/panzer/doc/README.md

     Styles provide a way to set all options for a pandoc document with one line ('I want this document be an article/CV/notes/letter').

 You can think of styles as a level up in abstraction from a pandoc template.
-    Styles are combinations of templates, metadata settings, instructions to run filters, pre/postprocessors, and pandoc command line options.
+    Styles are combinations of templates, metadata settings, pandoc command line options, and instructions to run filters, pre/postprocessors.
     These settings can be customised on a per writer and per document basis.
     Styles can be combined and can bear inheritance relations to each other. panzer exposes a large amount of structured information to the external processes called by styles, allowing those processes to be both more powerful and themselves controllable via metadata.